turtlecoin/pool-guardian/README.md

 * npm
 * nodejs

-## Fetching dependencies

-`npm install`

-## Running
+## Setup

 ```
 git clone https://github.com/turtlecoin/pool-guardian.git
 cd pool-guardian
-npm i
+npm install
-node init.js
 ```

+* The app can be launched with `node init.js`

-By default the server listens on 8080, but this can be changed in the config.
+By default the server listens on 8080, but this can be changed in the config.js

 ## Endpoints